chapmanjacobd/journal/fun/quotes.short.md

 > You can't live without pain.
 You must choose between the pain of discipline and the pain of regret.

 Jim Rohn

+> You can't persuade with logic what someone has believed through emotion

+Jonathan Swift